Intermittent production: making sense of the irregularity

 Katana is the all-in-one solution to help you avoid bad multilevel BOM management while allowing you to quickly and easily get an overview of your business for improved management and production scheduling.

-Want to test it out yourself?
-Katana offers a 14-day free trial, so you can experience firsthand how it can help you become a more disciplined manufacturer.
+Want to see it in action?
+Reach out to our sales team today and request a demo so you can see firsthand how it can help you become a more disciplined manufacturer.